kalavai-net/mvp_docs/README.md

 You can find the full flow file [here][flows/build_a_rag.json], ready to upload.

+To get started, we need to visit the [Kalavai Platform](https://platform.kalavai.net/) where new users can sign up, or existing users can log in.

+__TODO__ How to deploy the Agent Builder

 ## What is a Flow?

 A flow is an end-to-end AI-driven pipeline that integrates multiple components to achieve a complex, standalone behavior, such as question answering, entity extraction, conversational chat, and tool use.